 The seven brands with the highest turnover in Unilever – Dove, Knorr, Persil/Omo, Rexona, Lipton, Hellmann’s and Wall’s (known as Ola, Algida, Kibon and Langnese in different parts of the world) – are all in the Sustainable Living Brands line-up.
 And the number of brands on the list is growing steadily.

-Knorr has partnered with WWF UK, plus leading scientists, nutritionists and agricultural experts, to compile the Future 50 Foods report, which identifies 50 often overlooked nutrient-dense plant-based foods that boost the nutritional value of our meals while reducing the environmental impact of our food supply.
-Aimed at reducing people’s need to constantly default to the same meals and foods on a daily basis (thus putting overwhelming pressure on these resources to keep up production, resulting in dire environmental consequences), the report outlines 50 nutritious foods that can help diversify what we eat.
+Knorr has partnered with WWF-UK, plus leading scientists, nutritionists and agricultural experts, to compile the Future 50 Foods report.
+Identifying 50 often over-looked nutrient-dense plant-based foods that boost the nutritional value of our meals whilst reducing the environmental impact of our food supply.
+Aimed at reducing people’s need to constantly default to the same meals and foods on a daily basis – thus putting overwhelming pressure on these resources to keep up production resulting in dire environmental consequences – the report outlines 50 nutritious foods that can help diversify what we eat.

-Currently, the global population relies on a surprisingly small number of ingredients for our staple diet, with the Food and Agricultural Organization (FAO) revealing that 75% of the global food supply comes from just 12 crops and 5 animal species – despite there being more than 20,000 known edible plant species worldwide.
-If we continue on this path, we will not only put the security of our food supplies at risk but also the security of humanity, and the standards of health to which we’ve become accustomed.
+Currently, the global population relies on a surprisingly small number of ingredients for our staple diet.
+With the Food and Agricultural Organization’s (FAO) revealing that 75% of the global food supply comes from just 12 crops and 5 animal species – despite there being more than 20,000 known edible plant species worldwide.
+If we continue on this path, we will not only put the security of our food supplies at risk but also the security of humanity and the standards of health to which we’ve become accustomed.

 The Future 50 Foods have been selected based on their high nutritional value, relative environmental impact, flavour, accessibility, acceptability and affordability.
 This set of criteria was informed by the United Nations Food and Agricultural Organization’s (FAO) definition of sustainable diets.

-Some of the great Future 50 foods you’ll be familiar with are quinoa, lentils, super spinach, pumpkin leaves, red cabbage and wild rice.
-Get more information plus recipes here.
+Some of the great Future 50 foods you’ll be familiar with are, Quinoa, Lentils, Super Spinach, Pumpkin leaves, Red Cabbage, Chillies and Wild rice.
+Discover more here.

-In an attempt to reduce the prevalence of diseases like hypertension, the World Health Organization set a target to reach a 30% reduction in salt intake by the year 2025.
-In 2016, South Africa became the world’s first nation to introduce the mandated maximum salt targets – limiting the sodium content of food products – with the second wave of regulations coming into effect in June 2019.
+In an attempt to reduce the prevalence of diseases like hypertension, the World Health Organisation set a target to reach a 30% reduction in salt intake by the year 2025.
+In 2016, South Africa became the world’s first nation to introduce the mandated maximum salt targets – limiting the sodium content of food products, with the second wave of regulations coming into effect in June 2019.

 Saltiness is one of the distinct flavours that our taste buds understand and crave.
 It’s not entirely our fault – we were designed this way, but over the centuries we’ve become far too reliant on sodium in our foods.
-With high-sodium diets directly correlating to instances of hypertension, cancer and cardiovascular events, we must acknowledge that we can’t continue on this trajectory.
-To err on the side of caution and for optimal health, the World Health Organization recommends we stay below a limit of 5g of salt per day.
+With high sodium diets directly correlating to instances of hypertension, cancer and cardiovascular events, we must acknowledge that we can’t continue on this trajectory.
+To err on the side of caution and for optimal health, the WHO recommends we stay below a limit of 5g of salt per day.

-We measure the contribution of our products to salt intake in a typical diet and set benchmarks to bring them in line with the WHO-recommended levels of intake.
-We monitor sodium compliance of our products around the world and report progress annually with our external progress update of the Unilever Sustainable Living Plan.
+We measure the contribution of our products to salt intake in a typical diet and set benchmarks to bring them in line with the WHO recommended levels of intake.
+We monitor sodium compliance of our products around the world report progress annually with our external progress update of the Unilever Sustainable Living Plan.

-For more than a decade, we’ve been working to improve the nutritional quality of our products as part of the Unilever Sustainable Living Plan, with the long-term goal of meeting our Highest Nutritional Standards and maximising the goodness of our products to achieve good health and wellbeing for all.
+For more than a decade, we’ve been working to improve the nutritional quality of our products as part of the Unilever Sustainable Living Plan.
+With the long-term goal of meeting our Highest Nutritional Standards and maximising the goodness of our products with the end goal of achieving good health and well-being for all.
 We do this by reducing nutrients of concern, such as salt and sugar, as well as lowering calories.km

-Studies show that by simply reducing your salt intake by as little 1g per day you could reduce your chances of a stroke by 4% and coronary heart disease by 3%.
+Studies show, that by simply reducing your salt intake by as little 1 g/day you could reduce your chances of a stroke by 4% and coronary heart disease by 3%.
 Seasoning your food with herbs and spices is a great natural and healthy way to reduce your salt intake, while still adding flavour to your meal.